yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 # Overview

 This example demonstrates a simple processing unit architecture project -- a complete SBA application that can easily scale.
-It demonstrates a usage of GigaSpaces's SBA related components, such as depanlinkEvent Listener Containertengahlink./event-driven-architecture.htmlbelakanglink, depanlinkSpace Based Remotingtengahlink./space-based-remoting.htmlbelakanglink and the depanlinkBasic Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink.
+It demonstrates a usage of GigaSpaces's SBA related components, such as [Event Listener Container](./event-driven-architecture.html), [Space Based Remoting](./space-based-remoting.html) and the [Basic Processing Unit Container](./basic-processing-unit-container.html).

 # Architecture

 This example includes a module that is deployed to the grid, and a domain model that consists of `Data` objects.
-The depanlinkDataFeedertengahlink#datafeederbelakanglink module runs within a depanlinkBasic Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink and writes `Data` objects with raw data into the remote space.
-The space is actually embedded within the other Processing Unit Container, which runs the depanlinkDataProcessortengahlink#dataprocessorbelakanglink module.
+The [DataFeeder](#datafeeder) module runs within a [Basic Processing Unit Container](./basic-processing-unit-container.html) and writes `Data` objects with raw data into the remote space.
+The space is actually embedded within the other Processing Unit Container, which runs the [DataProcessor](#dataprocessor) module.

 The `DataProcessor` service takes the new `Data` objects, processes the raw data and writes them back to the space.